Kautenja/MIMS/README.md

 This is a historical repository hosting the MIMS project from COMP3700.
 Because Swift 2.x syntax is no long valid the project can no longer be compiled.

-See [report](report.pdf) for documentation and details on how MIMS was designed and built
+See [Report.pdf](Report.pdf) for documentation and details on how MIMS was designed and built